TeachBooks/mirror_mude_book/book/eva/videos.md

 ```

-_The following videos were used in another course and give more depth on some topics, but are included here because there is a lot of overlay with the EVA content of MUDE._
+_The following videos were used in another course and give more depth on some topics, but are included here because there is a lot of overlap with the EVA content of MUDE._

 **1. Introduction to EVA and overview**